IdealisticINTJ/Tic-Tac-Toe-Minimax/README.md

 In algorithms, **minimax** is a recursive program written to find the best gameplay that minimizes any tendency to lose a game while maximizing any opportunity to win the game.

+A Minimax algorithm can be best defined as a recursive function that does the following things:

+- Return a value if a terminal state is found (+10, 0, -10)
+- Go through available spots on the board
+- Call the minimax function on each available spot (recursion)
+- Evaluate returning values from function calls
+- Return the best value

- - This algorithm sees a few steps ahead and puts itself in the shoes of its opponent.
- -  It keeps playing ahead until it reaches a terminal arrangement of the board (terminal state) resulting in a tie, a win, or a loss.
+~> This algorithm sees a few steps ahead and puts itself in the shoes of its opponent.
+It keeps playing ahead until it reaches a terminal arrangement of the board (terminal state) resulting in a tie, a win, or a loss.
- -  Once in a terminal state, the AI will assign an arbitrary positive score (+10) for a win, a negative score (-10) for a loss, or a neutral score (0) for a tie.
+Once in a terminal state, the AI will assign an arbitrary positive score (+10) for a win, a negative score (-10) for a loss, or a neutral score (0) for a tie.

- -  At the same time, the algorithm evaluates the moves that lead to a terminal state based on the players’ turn.
- -  It will choose the move with maximum score when it is the AI’s turn and choose the move with the minimum score when it is the human player’s turn.
+~> At the same time, the algorithm evaluates the moves that lead to a terminal state based on the players’ turn.
+It will choose the move with maximum score when it is the AI’s turn and choose the move with the minimum score when it is the human player’s turn.
- -  Using this strategy, Minimax avoids losing to the human player.
+Using this strategy, Minimax avoids losing to the human player.

 ## References
 Guide to making your Tic Tac Toe game unbeatable by using the **Minimax Algorithm** ~ [freeCodeCamp](https://www.freecodecamp.org/news/how-to-make-your-tic-tac-toe-game-unbeatable-by-using-the-minimax-algorithm-9d690bad4b37/)